doocs/leetcode/solution/0000-0099/0054.Spiral Matrix/README_EN.md

 <!-- solution:start -->

-### Solution 2: Layer-by-layer Simulation
+### Solution 2: Simulation (Space Optimization)

-We can also traverse and store the matrix elements from the outside to the inside, layer by layer.
+Notice that the range of matrix element values is $[-100, 100]$.
+Therefore, we can add a large value, such as $300$, to the visited elements.
+This way, we only need to check if the visited element is greater than $100$, without needing extra space to record whether it has been visited.
+If we need to restore the original values of the visited elements, we can traverse the matrix again after the traversal is complete and subtract $300$ from all elements.

-The time complexity is $O(m \times n)$, and the space complexity is $O(1)$.
-Here, $m$ and $n$ are the number of rows and columns of the matrix, respectively.
+The time complexity is $O(m \times n)$, where $m$ and $n$ are the number of rows and columns of the matrix, respectively.
+The space complexity is $O(1)$.

 <!-- tabs:start -->